skunkiferous/TabuLua/TODO/mod_overrides.md

 ## 12. Relationship to existing TODOs

-- This document **subsumes** the "feature #2 — append rows to parent package file" prerequisite noted in [pre_processors.md](pre_processors.md).
-Phase 2 alone delivers that prerequisite.
+- [pre_processors.md](pre_processors.md) has **landed** and is now this document's design reference rather than a pending prerequisite — its `processor_spec` fields (`priority`, `rerunAfterPatches`, `requires`) that tiers C/§6 rely on all exist.
+This document still **subsumes** the separate "feature #2 — append rows to parent package file" prerequisite it notes; Phase 2 alone delivers that.

-- The `graph_node` / `tree_node` built-in mentioned in `pre_processors.md` becomes
+- The `graph_node` / `basic_graph_node` / `tree_node` built-ins have **already shipped**
+  (graph_types Layer A, v0.20.0) — so they are no longer "implementable once Phase 2 +
-  cleanly implementable once Phase 2 + Phase 5 are in place: a child package can append graph nodes (`patchOp=add` rows in a patch file targeting the parent's graph file), and a package-scoped pre-processor can recompute back-references across the merged graph.
+  Phase 5 land".
+The relationship now runs the other way: the graph auto-wiring is the worked example the [type-wiring registry](type_wiring.md) generalizes, and that registry (see §3) is the mechanism this document's tiers register through.
+What mod-overrides adds on top of the existing graph built-ins is the ability to **mod a parent graph**: a child package appends graph nodes (`patchOp=add` rows in a patch file targeting the parent's graph file), and a parent node-completion processor flagged `rerunAfterPatches: true` (or a tier-C cross-package processor) recomputes back-references across the merged graph.